-The CineSuite software package is a more advanced version of HOST software including three software applications:
+The CineSuite software package is a more advanced version of HOST software including two software applications:

 CineSuite Manager: This is the main user interface.
-When creating CNA programs, settings CNA supervisory functions or monitoring CNA operations, this is the application that will be used.
+When creating eCNA programs, settings eCNA supervisory functions or monitoring eCNA operations, this is the application that will be used.